 5) Taste the high life in Bangkok

-For a refined evening where you can enjoy cocktails or dinner with a view, pay a visit to any of Bangkok’s sky-bars.
-Enjoy the offerings at King Power Mahanakhon or head to the five-star Centara Grand Hotel where you can enjoy the food, drink and views at Red Sky Bangkok.
+For a refined evening where you can enjoy cocktails or dinner with a view, pay a visit to any of Bangkok’s rooftop bars and restaurants.
+Sample the offerings at King Power Mahanakhon or head to the five-star Centara Grand Hotel to take in the views at Red Sky Bangkok.
 And for even more exclusivity and luxury, take the elevator that leads up to the CRU Champagne Bar.
 The bar is where the helicopter landing pad once was and you’ll get a spectacular 360-degree view of Bangkok from this lofty vantage point.

 6) Dine at a Michelin-starred restaurant